clearbits/guagame/README.md

 ## Get Started

 1. Fork this repository to your own GitHub account.
-2. Log in to your [Vercel](https://vercel.com) console to create a new project from the forked repository. ( ℹ️ Don't cl
+2. Log in to your [Vercel](https://vercel.com) console to create a new project from the forked repository. ( ℹ️ Don't click the Deploy bu